js-ts/SAME-samples/houseprice/README.md

 ```bash
 same program run --run-name demo --experiment-name demo
 ```
 That will trigger a SAME program run on your local Kubeflow cluster.
+Congratulations!

 To view the result, first open a tunnel to the Kubeflow UI
 ```bash